Maryland ratified the Constitution and became the seventh state to join the Union.

 The Senate elected Edward Dyer as sergeant at arms and doorkeeper.
 Dyer served until his death on September 16, 1845.

-The Senate voted to deny Eastern Shore resident Phillip F. Thomas a seat in the United States Senate.
+The Senate voted to deny Eastern Shore resident Phillip F. Thomas a seat in the U.S. Senate.
 Thomas was secretary of the treasury under President James Buchanan and resigned in January 1861 at the outset of the Civil War.
-Many senators suspected him of partiality to the Confederate cause and believed him to be capable of disloyalty to the Union.
+Many senators suspected him of partiality to the Confederate cause and questioned his loyalty to the Union.

 A congressional resolution authorized the Joint Committee on the Library to procure a bust of Chief Justice Roger B. Taney of Calvert County.
 The bust was completed in 1877.